 (Functions 25-34 are enabled through the keypad only)

-- Hours must be between 1-999.
-Enter the functions below to Enable/Disable Groups for the amount of time entered in hours.
-NOTE: Only 4 Timeout Functions are allowed at any one time.
-An error beep will sound when attempting to program more than 4 Timeout Functions.
-Functions 25 34 will each override existing scheduled events.
-Therefore, Functions 25 34 are temporary, take effect immediately, and are always overridden by future scheduled events that already exist within the lock programming. - Example: All 15 members of the Accounting Department are members of Group 4, and a schedule programmed in the department's door lock reflects their normal working hours of 9 AM through 5 PM, Monday through Friday.
-But one day a special event occurs, and all Accounting Department members are requested to stay an extra hour until 6 PM.
-Therefore, at 5 PM, the manager (wishing to temporarily enable Group 4 users for an extra hour) enters Program Mode and presses: 33 0.01 Likewise, if the manager wished to send his department home early at 3 PM, the manager could enter
+Hours must be between 1-999.
+Enter the functions below NOTE: Only 4 Timeout Functions are allowed at any of than 4 Timeout Functions.
+Functions 25 - 34 will each are temporary, take effect immediately, and are alway the lock programming.
+Example: All 15 members of the Accounting Department's door lock reflects their normal working he special event occurs, and all Accounting Department fore, at 5 PM, the manager (wishing to temporarily energieses: 333 - 000 one time.
+An error beep override existing sche ys overridden by future the tare members of Gours of 9 AM through 5 members are requested able Group 4 users for will sound when attempting to progreduled events.
+Therefore, Function e scheduled events that already extracted and a schedule programme PM, Monday through Friday.
+But of to stay an extra hour until 6 PM.
+Tan extra hour) enters Program Mod ram more s 25 - 34 kist within d in the one day a There- e and

-25. Timed Disable Group 1 [] (XXX Hours) 26.
-Timed Disable Group 2 (XXX Hours) 27.
-Timed Disable Group 3 [] () (XXX Hours) 28.
-Timed Disable Group 4 128 [] ( (XXX Hours) 29.
-Timed Disable All Groups 1 2 9 [] ( (XXX Hours) 30.
-Timed Enable Group 1 [] (XXX Hours) 31.
-Timed Enable Group 2 (1) (3) (1) [] (XXX Hours) 32.
-Timed Enable Group 3 [] (XXX Hours) 33.
-Timed Enable Group 4 (1) (3) [] (XXX Hours) 34.
-Timed Enable All Groups (1) (3) (4) [] (XXX Hours) 35.
-Group Add/Delete Association 135 [] [] (User Number) (Groups) As per the table on page 9, the lock's default programming from the factory assoc iates certain User Numbers with certain 2
+25. Timed Disable Group 1 (XXX Hours)

+26. Timed Disable Group 2 (XXX Hours)

+27. Timed Disable Group 3 (XXX Hours)

+28. Timed Disable Group 4 (XXX Hours)

+29. Timed Disable All Groups 29 (XXX Hours)

+30 .
+Timed Enable Group 1 (XXX Hours)

+31. Timed Enable Group 2 (XXX Hours)

+32. Timed Enable Group 3 3 2 (XXX Hours)

+33. Timed Enable Group 4 (XXX Hours)

+34. Timed Enable All Groups 3 4 (XXX Hours)

+35. Group Add/Delete Association (User Number) ]

-As per the table on page 9, the lock's default programming from the factory associates certain User Numbers with certain Groups.
-To override these default Group associations, Function 35 manually associates (or disassociates) a selected User with a selected Group.
-During programming, Groups not selected are then disassociated from the User.
-Function 35 is helpful when the number of Users you wish to add to a Group outgrows the number of User Numbers defaulted to a Group (50); or if an existing User joins a department and you wish to simply add them to a Group. • User Number must be between 2 and 300; Groups 1-4 (to associate with User) may be selected.
-Add Example: To associate User 67 with Groups 1, 2 and 4; Enter: 1 3 5 1 6 7 1 1 2 4 \ Delete Example: To remove all Group associations for User 67; Enter: 1 3 5 1 6 7 \ NOTE: If a User is associated with more than one Group, all associated Groups would have to be disabled before the User is disabled
+As per the table on page 9, the lock's default programming Groups.
+To override these default Group associations, Fur with a selected Group.
+During programming, Groups not se helpful when the number of Users you wish to add to a Gro (50); or if an existing User joins a department and you wish User Number must be between 2 and 300; Groups 1-4 (t nction 35 manually asso elected are then disass up outgrows the numb to simply add them to ociates (or disassociates) a selecter ociated from the User.
+Function 35 er of User Numbers defaulted to a C a Group. d User 5 is

+Add Example: To associate User 67 with Groups 1, 2 and 4;

+Enter: 1 3 5 1 6 7 1 2 4

+Delete Example: To remove all Group associations for User 6 7;

+Enter: 1 3 5 1 6 7

+NOTE : If a User is associated with more than one Group, all associated Groups would have to be disabled before the User is disabled.